charmed-kubernetes/ceph-csi-operator/README.md

 ## Description

-This is a subordinate charm of [kubernetes-master][1], deployed as part of the [Charmed Kubernetes][2] and enables Kubernetes cluster to use Ceph as a storage.
+This is a subordinate charm of [kubernetes-control-plane][1], deployed as part of [Charmed Kubernetes][2] and enables a Kubernetes cluster to use Ceph as a storage backend.
 Currently supported storage options are `ceph-xfs` and `ceph-ext4` with `cephfs` being work in progress.

 **__Note:__** This charm creates various Kubernetes resources, including pods.
 Therefore it requires `kubernetes-master` to run in privileged mode (config option `allow-privileged=true`)

 ## Usage

-Since this charm is not published in charmstore yet, it needs to be built from source.
+Since this charm is not published in charmhub yet, it needs to be built from source.

     $ charmcraft pack  # This will produce `ceph-csi.charm`